Jenny Fraser

 the other APT opened at Raw Space Galleries, Brisbane, December 1, 2006.
 Coinciding with and responding to the Asia Pacific Triennial at the Queensland Art Gallery in December, the exhibition features works from Aboriginal, Torres Strait Islander, Melanesian, Polynesian, Maori & Asian Artists across all artforms.

--- Nokturne opened at 24 hr Art Contemporary Art Gallery in Darwin, 12th August, 2006.
+-- Nokturne opened in Darwin, 12th August, 2006.
 Coinciding with the Telstra Aboriginal Art Award in August, the exhibition will feature new media alongside traditional artworks with the themes of nightfall, ritual and legend.

 -- Guest Juror - Canada Council for the Arts, Inter- Arts, Ottowa, May